Thomas Pilcher: First World War

-Following the division's withdrawal, Pilcher was promptly sacked by his corps commander, Henry Horne, along with the commander of the neighbouring 38th (Welsh) Division; Horne considered him lacking in "initiative, drive, and readiness", while Haig simply dismissed him as "unequal to the task" of divisional command.
-Pilcher was succeeded by Philip Robertson on 13 July 1916.
-He was later appointed to command the Eastern Reserve Centre at St. Albans, and retired from the Army in 1919.
+Following the division's withdrawal, Pilcher was promptly sacked by his corps commander, Lieutenant General Henry Horne, GOC XV Corps, along with the commander of the neighbouring 38th (Welsh) Division; Horne considered him lacking in "initiative, drive, and readiness", while Haig simply dismissed him as "unequal to the task" of divisional command.
+Pilcher was succeeded by the much younger Brigadier General Philip Robertson, an experienced battalion and brigade commander, on 13 July.

+He was later appointed to command the Eastern Reserve Centre at St. Albans, and retired from the army in 1919, by which time the war was over.

 Later life

 Following the end of the war, Pilcher contested the seat of Thornbury in the 1918 general election.
 He opposed the sitting Liberal member Athelstan Rendall, a Coalition Coupon candidate, representing the splinter right-wing National Party of Conservatives opposed to the Coalition.
 He was heavily defeated, taking only 38% of the vote in what had previously been a relatively close seat.
 He continued a loose association with right-wing politics, chairing the anti-Bolshevik National Security Union, and joining the anti-socialist and protectionist British Commonwealth Union.
 When the British Fascisti was formed in the early 1920s, Pilcher became a member and an official of its London branch.

 Pilcher died in 1928, aged 70, of pneumonia.
 He was survived by his second wife.